Skip to main content

 Students design and describe various techniques for developing immersive game levels and how to use a variety of tools to make an engaging and successful game.
 Emphasis will be placed on design and analysis, as well as implementing strategy, "Boss" conflicts and player goals.
 Students are introduced to designing terrain and structures within existing game engine limitations.

 This course introduces students to video game concepts and design.
 Students build fundamental game scenarios using game software to create simple interactive applications.
 Students are exposed to basic techniques (Events) for character (Object) control. *This course can be applied to the Honors Diploma.
-Students will:

 1. Describe the concept of Object Oriented Programming within the concept of simple game design